 Cine Club is an opportunity for advanced Spanish students to learn about the culture and language of the Hispanic world outside of the classroom.
 Foreign flicks and food are the highlights of the get togethers and are generally held on Sunday afternoons every 4 to 6 weeks throughout the school year.
 Events will be announced in advanced Spanish classes and held in room 112.
 If interested in participating, please see Ms Centeno.

-The Cheyenne Mountain Cycling Club is primarily a mountain biking club open to all junior high and high school students.
+The Cheyenne Mountain Cycling Club is primarily a mountain biking club open to all high school students.
 The club organizes rides on Tuesdays and Thursdays after school from August into November, and March through May.
 Riders of all experience levels are welcome.
-This fall, the high school riders are eligible to participate for the second running of the NICA sponsored Colorado Cycling League’s statewide race series.
-For 2011, races take place on September 18, October 2, October 16, and October 30 (State Championship).
+This fall, the high school riders are eligible to participate for the fourth running of the NICA sponsored Colorado Cycling League’s statewide race series.
+For 2013, races take place on September 8, September 22, October 6, and October 20 (State Championship).
 Short, fun rides are scheduled and led by adult riders, while advanced riders may ride for 1 or 2 hours after school on the trails behind CMHS.
 All year we will offer opportunities for fitness, skills training, bike maintenance clinics and camaraderie.
-Advisors are James Bailey, Junior High Social Studies teacher and Barry Smith, High School Counselor.
+Advisor: Barry Smith, High School Counselor.
 There is an annual fee of $50, with additional costs for high school racing team members .

 DECA is an Association of Marketing Students, organized to teach members business skills, gain industry experience, make industry contacts, and serve the community.
 Students must enroll in Marketing I or II to participate.
 Sophomore, Junior, and Senior students may enroll in Marketing with advisor approval.
 Students must pay an initial $50 fee, to cover National DECA membership fees.